 How to Use Organic Gardening Soil Inoculants

-Using pea and bean inoculants is easy and simple.
+Using pea and bean inoculants is simple.
 First, purchase your legume inoculant from your local nursery or a reputable online gardening website.

 Once you have your garden soil inoculant, plant your peas or beans (or both).
 When you plant the seed for the legume you are growing, place a good amount of the legume inoculants in the hole with the seed.

-You cannot over inoculate, so do not be afraid of adding too much to the hole.
+You cannot over inoculate, so don’t be afraid of adding too much to the hole.
 The real danger will be that you will add too little garden soil inoculant and the bacteria will not take.